niladam/romanian-date/README.md

 ## Usage

-The API is the same as with [Nova's default `Date` Field](https://nova.laravel.com/docs/1.0/resources/fields.html#Date-field)
+It uses the same API as [Nova's default `Date` Field](https://nova.laravel.com/docs/1.0/resources/fields.html#date-field)

 Use `RomanianDate` class instead of `Date` directly or use it like an alias in the below example in order to not refactor too much.